Olympic National Park Washington, USA Travel Guide

 High-speed roads without adequate shoulders, backcountry areas needing permits, and sensitive ecological zones may restrict access.

-Specific transportation modesation are limited or non-existent within the park.
+Specific transportation modesation are limited or non-existent in the park's boundaries.

 Options for accessibility for travelers with mobility needs.

-With limited public transit and services, detailed planning for transport within the park is advisable.
+With limited public transit and services, detailed planning for transportation inside the park is advisable.

 Cellular service is unreliable in much of the national park, so download maps and information offline.